eswick/appcenter/README.md

 1. Download & set up Xcode, theos and its dependencies.
 2. Clone this repo.
 3. Read the license information included in License.md.
-4. Open Terminal in the appcenter directory and run "make package" to obtain a ready-to-install-.deb or, if building for the iOS Simulator, run "SIMULATOR=1 make".
+4. Open Terminal in the appcenter directory and run "make package" to obtain a ready-to-install Debian package!
 5. Happy hacking!

+Note: Set `SIMULATOR=1` in your environment to compile for the iPhone simulator.
+You can then use the resulting dynamic library in the iOS Simulator using Karen Tsai's [simject](https://github.com/angelXwind) tool.

 **This project was created by Evan Swick and Christoph Parstorfer in 2017.
 All intellectual property rights to the App Center name and accompanying artwork / design belong to Evan Swick and Christoph Parstorfer.**